 Being ethical has never looked so romantic as it does in these palapa-thatched villas.
 Choose a suite or loft room for a heady combination of view, terrace and a beach-in-reach setting.
 Local artisans are responsible for the interiors’ uniquely Mayan take on rustic chic: woven hangings, earthenware vases, hollowed-out gourds and raffia baskets shout out to native talents.
-Family tribes staying here should book one of the lofts where a twin bedroom is set in the eaves.

 The hotel’s outdoor pool is lined with twinkling black tiles and glitters like a disco ball.
 An effect enhanced by the water cascading over its infinity edge and – after dark – the ceiling of stars up above.
 Loungers are laid out around the sides, kept shady by shaggy parasols, and ice-cool drinks can be brought over.
-Smalls learning to swim can do so safely here with some parental guidance; there’s Roman steps and shallow ledges to launch off.

 Holbox has an undeniable neo-hippie feel, and the hotel’s spa follows suit; its two treatment rooms are all set for holistic treatments with all-natural products.
 They’re carried out from 6am to 10pm and must be booked in advance – and if dreamy design hits your sweet spot, you’ll love the touches here (a knotted-rope feature wall, honeycomb tiling…).
 The gym follows the hotel’s all-natural look, but with added treadmills, fixed bikes, weights and more state-of-the-art equipment.
 Personal trainers and pilates practitioners can put you through your paces, and yoga classes are held at sunset.